vivekbhagatZZZ/MADE-Course-VKB/README.md

 - A 716% increase in federal spending on Medicare and Medicaid between 2000 and 2022, highlighting inefficiencies in the system.

 ## License
-This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+This project is licensed under the GNU General Public License v3.0

 ## Contributing
 Contributions are welcome!
 Feel free to fork this repository, make improvements, and submit pull requests.